supervisely-ecosystem/export-to-pascal-voc/README.md

 In PASCAL VOC 12 there are 21 classes - 20 objects and 1 background.
 The classes are coded as pixel values.
 For example, the pixels belonging to background have values 0.
 The rest of the classes are coded from 1 to 20 in alphabetical order.
 For example, in the original Pascal VOC dataset class aeroplane has pixel values equal to 1.
 In each image you may have multiple classes.
-To get the class labels, we read the corresponding groundtruth image using PIL and find the different pixel values present in the image.
+The label image is a single-channel 8-bit paletted image.
+In an 8-bit paletted image every pixel value is an index into an array of 256 RGB values.
+The color palette in PASCAL VOC is chosen such that adjacent values map to very different colors in order to make classes more easily distinguishable during visual inspection.To get the class labels, we read the corresponding groundtruth image using PIL and find the different pixel values present in the image.
 The pixel values will give you the object classes present in the image.

 We read Supervisely project meta and match palette colors with name_to_index dictionary.